themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

   )
 ```

 We've kept things a bit verbose here so we can see what's happening.
 First, we set a variable `currentUser` equal to `this.userId` which is a convenient value set for us by Meteor so we don't have to pass our user's ID to our publication.

 Next, we test for the existence of that value and if it's available, we publish the data for our _current_ user and specifically request the fields that we want.
-Notice that because we only need access to their profile and email address, we're only request those fields.
+Notice that because we only need access to their profile and email address, we're only requesting those fields.
 This is important because if we _didn't_ do this, we'd be sending the user's **entire document to the client**.
 This is a big no no.

 Phew.
 Alright, so we're safe there.
 The _very last thing_ we need to do is ensure that we can actually _see_ the data we're publishing.
 In our `/dashboard` route definition: